How To Implement An ERP System

 Once live, technical personnel should be prepared to document any errors or issues and make necessary modifications.

-By leveraging Openbravo's open source ERP software with CyOp planning, implementation and support services, even a smaller businesses can afford an enterprise-class ERP solution with no capital expenses, no hardware to maintain, no software license fees, and no need for on-site technical personnel.
+By leveraging open source ERP software with CYOP planning, implementation and support services, even a smaller businesses can afford an enterprise-class ERP solution with no capital expenses, no hardware to maintain, no software license fees, and no need for on-site technical personnel.
 On-premises solutions are also available if desired.

-We can also integrate robust point of sale (POS) options for clients that operate in the retail or restaurant industries.
+CYOP specializes in OpenERP and Openbravo open source ERP solutions.
+We have a great Odoo PLM ("Product Lifecycle Management") solution for manufacturers using Solidworks or ThinkDesign CAD; and, we can also integrate robust eCommerce and point of sale (POS) options for clients that operate in the retail and restaurant industries.